JMorris1575/christmas18/docs/plans.rst

 #.
 Register the models with the admin including the ability to enter Recipes within QuizPages.
 #.
 Make migrations and migrate the changes to the database.
 #.
 Add the migrations to git.
 #.
 Create a static folder for the images.
+Add the images of the recipes and of Aunt Helen.
 #.
 Add a set of recipes to a QuizPage in the database
 #.
 Create the URL patterns to arrive at the scoreboard page.
 #.
 Link to the scoreboard page from the activity list page.